 The work-up of PCBCLs should include a complete history, physical and skin examination.
 Initial blood tests should include:

 If the full blood count shows lymphocytosis, peripheral blood flow cytometry may be needed.

 An adequate skin biopsy is also important for evaluation and staging.
 Either 4–6 mm punch, incisional or excisional biopsies should be obtained and should include the reticular dermis and subcutaneous fat.
 Superficial biopsy specimens may not differentiate PCBCLs from reactive or inflammatory processes.

 Assessment for extra-cutaneous involvement should be done, particularly in patients with palpable lymphadenopathy.

-Any lymph node identified on imaging > 1.5 cm in length or showing high PET activity should undergo biopsy, excisional biopsy being preferred where possible.
+Any lymph node identified on imaging > 1.5 cm in length or showing high PET activity should undergo a biopsy; an excisional biopsy is preferred where possible.

-Histologically, PCBCL show a diffuse monotonous population of centroblasts and immunoblasts.
+Histologically, PCBCL shows a diffuse monotonous population of centroblasts and immunoblasts.
 Histochemistry tests are essential to classify the exact type of lymphoma.